 Or, you might be tempted to reject work.
 Let’s face it; working is difficult.
 You’ll have carefree days, but there are seasons when you’ll feel tired and defeated.
 Whether you find work too challenging, or you struggle with laziness and worship rest and leisure, you’ll wrestle with a desire to reject work outright.

 Finally, you might be tempted to twist work.
 Have you been tempted to accept money under the table to push through a deal?
 Do you feel inclined to fudge the numbers on your sales quota?
 If you're a writer, have you plagiarized someone else's work?
 It doesn’t matter what type of work you do; you will face temptations to twist it with sin.

 Regardless of where you find yourself in the three examples above, the presence of sin your life or the world doesn’t abolish your need for work.
 You can automate tasks or outsource responsibilities, but you’ll need to do work in some shape, way, fashion, or form.

 Thankfully, you’re not left on your own to do this.
-Jesus' goal is to redeem everything—including work (Col. 1:15-20)
+In scriptures about work, we see that Jesus' goal is to redeem everything—including work (Col. 1:15-20)

 3 things God says about work

 Jesus has taken the “thorns and thistles” we work among (Gen. 1:18), and he wore a crown of thorns on his head as a reminder that he is indeed the “King of kings and Lord of lords” (Rev. 19:16).